UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 The curators will want that.
 If they built a business on top of Universe the way that people built businesses on top of Amazon, then naturally, they're going to want to have a say in the governance of how that finder's fee is governed.
 I think that's extremely powerful from a go-to-market perspective versus something like looks.
 That ultimately shows how many real volumes there are.
 If they're doing that much volume, you would have seen it cut into OpenSea, and OpenSea is hitting record highs in volume.

+### Incentivizing Liquidity 💸

 So we don't want just to launch a Ponzi and try to vampire attack OpenSea, and we waste a bunch of our tokens and governance so that we're not drumming up any real volume.
 So we've thought about how do we release something in the long term to go after the monopoly that is OpenSea.
 But to clarify OpenSeas moat, the monopoly lives in the fact that all of the listings are on OpenSea.

-And if you think about Laredo's Law and just the 8020 principles, the top 200 collections on OpenSea account for 95% of the volume.
+If you think about the NFT market with Paretos's Law— the 80/20 principle, the top 200 collections on OpenSea account for 80-95% of the volume.
 And so, I think that what we should be doing is incentivizing those collections to move over.
 And so, in the short run, if we do that by making it cheaper to make trades on Universe, yes, that will cut into the fees that the DAO essentially accumulates.
 But keep in mind, if you look at the Coin Market Cap from 2017 until now, the top 200 projects are entirely different.
 None of them are essentially the same.
 So I think our Auctions are revolutionary and will take care of the long tail where more groups will plug into us because we're marking those fees to zero at auctions on Primary.

 During this call, I've had two different groups ask me if they can plug into our Auction Contracts for a use case that they want to utilize it for.
 So that's how you get all the new tokens that came in between 2017 and 2021.
 Those will naturally come to our platform to keep the analogy going because all the initial listings get posted up when you do the auction.
 When you're doing those initial listings, and it's all on the same platform, that takes care of the long tail.
 What do we need to do in the immediate term?
 Where do people want to move over all of their current listings?
 How do we attack the true mode that OpenSea has, which is those listings?
 Because of the mote of our liquidity layer, once we move all of that over and have the long tail.
 This is not like when Uniswap was vampire attacked by Sushi, where there was probably a 80-20 principal, 20% liquidity providers providing 80% of Uniswaps liquidity.
 All you have to do is convince the 20% people to move over, ERC 20 tokens which are fully fungible.